Skip to content

 In most instances, your payment processor should already comply with PCI DSS since they process the data on your behalf, but it’s important to ask the right questions first to make sure your customers’ data will be safe.
 For questions to ask, check out this list.

-From day one, you can start accepting payments via multiple methods you define, void and refund money owed, and accurately report on department revenue - all within Clariti.
+With a quick connection, you can start accepting payments via multiple methods you define, void and refund money owed, and accurately report on department revenue - all within Enterprise.

 Most importantly, since payments are an integral part of the permitting process, the benefit of having one go-to team for system support cannot be overstated.
 If something goes wrong, the same team that knows the ins and outs of your community portal, fees structure, and back office can also help with payments.
 They’ll be your go-to for support with all of the moving parts of your system.

-In sum, with Clariti Payments, you’ll get access to leading support, and all of the payment features and functionality you need at no additional cost, including:
+In sum, with a managed payments integration, you’ll get access to leading support, and all of the payment features and functionality you need at no additional cost, including:

 • Embedded refunding and voiding back to the original payment method.